telerik/xaml-docs/controls/radtaskboard/styles-and-templates.md

 ---
 title: Styles and Templates
 page_title: Styles and Templates
-description: This article explains how to modify the apperance of the RadTaskBoard control and its elements.
+description: This article explains how to modify the appearance of the RadTaskBoard control and its elements.
 slug: radtaskboard-styles-and-templates
 tags: getting,started
 published: True